impresso/impresso.github.io/_posts/2018-04-17-state-collection-april18.md

 **Thanks**

-We are grateful to all institutions who accepted to share their collections.
+We are very grateful to all institutions who accepted to share their collections.

+{% assign figure=page.figure[0] %}